What Is Click To Pay & Is It Safe For Online Payments?

 - If your customer base tends to be older, adoption may be slow.

-The service is still fairly new, but adoption seems to be growing quickly among retailers.
+Click to Pay is still a fairly new service, but adoption seems to be growing quickly among retailers.

 Should you be one of them?
 We would definitely say yes.
 There’s little downside beyond a small amount of work upfront.
-It also offers a clear advantage over proprietary payment methods (such as Shop Pay or Square Online Checkout) in that Click to Pay isn’t restricted to just merchants who are using the Shopify platform.
-To learn more about this payment button, however, see What Is Shopify Pay & How It Can Bring Your Shop More Sales.
+It also offers a clear advantage over proprietary payment methods, as Click to Pay isn’t restricted to just merchants who are using the proprietary platform.